COPRS/reference-system-software/contribute/REPOSITORY_ORGANISATION.md

 :arrow_heading_up: Go back to the [Reference System Sotfware repository](https://github.com/COPRS/reference-system-software) :arrow_heading_up:
 ```

-### Pre-requierements
+### Pre-requirement
-Describe the pre-requierements: What is needed in order to execute the installation procedure.
+Describe the pre-requirements: What is needed in order to execute the installation procedure.
 For e.g. :
 - A cloud provider
 - Access to the internet
 - ssh